asiakay/signup-app/README.md

 3. Configure the necessary environment variables.

-   Create a `.env` file (or update your deployment environment) with the following values so the Formspree integration can connect to your account:
+   Duplicate the provided `.env.example` file to `.env` for local development **or** add the same keys to the secret configuration panel offered by your hosting provider.
+These values allow the Formspree integration to connect to your account during both local builds and production deployments:

    ```bash
    REACT_APP_FORMSPREE_PROJECT_ID=<your_formspree_project_id>